7XiGu7/7XiGu7/README.md

 ## AI newbie

-New to AI, but deeply passionate about AI and development technologies.
+New to AI, but deeply passionate about LLMs and agent simulation, recently focusing on visualization.

 I am going to be a first-year graduate student at HFUT this autumn.